syam-007/Survey_MVP_V.1.0.0/docs/prd.md

 * Performance: Calculations should complete within a few seconds for typical datasets (<10,000 records).
 * Scalability: Must handle large surveys with tens of thousands of data points.
+* Usability:
-* Usability: The application supports a structured workflow, but it is not strictly linear.
+  * The application supports a structured workflow, but it is not strictly linear.
 Users can move between sections as needed, either following the recommended order or jumping directly to specific sections.
+  * Number input fields handle empty states properly without showing "0" prefix
+  * All data tables support pagination with configurable rows per page including "All" option
+* Data Validation:
-* Data Validation: Clear error messages if input files are invalid or missing columns.
+  * Clear error messages if input files are invalid or missing columns.
+  * Array length validation for comparison operations with detailed error messages identifying problematic surveys
+  * Validation messages specify which survey (reference or comparison) has data inconsistencies
 * Portability: Should run in modern browsers (Chrome, Edge, Firefox).

 ## Technical Dependencies & Constraints